Pipefitter: Differences between pipefitting and pipelaying

 Pipe fitters plan and test piping and tubing layouts; cut, bend or fabricate pipe or tubing segments; and join those segments by threading them, using lead joints, welding, brazing, cementing, or soldering them together.
 They install manual, pneumatic, hydraulic and electric valves in pipes to control the flow through the pipes or tubes.
 These workers create the system of tubes in boilers and make holes in walls and bulkheads to accommodate the passage of the pipes they install.

 Occupational hazards

 Pipe fitters are often exposed to hazardous or dangerous materials, such as asbestos, lead, ammonia, steam, flammable gases, various resins and solvents including benzene and various refrigerants.
 Much progress was made in the 20th century toward eliminating or reducing hazardous materials exposures.
 Many aspects of hazardous materials are now regulated by law in most countries, including asbestos usage and removal and refrigerant selection and handling.
-A major occupational hazard that pipefitters face is from welding fumes, including ultraviolet light, heavy metals, and chlorinated compounds during welding or torch cutting.
-Contact with previously mentioned solvents, adhesives, and epoxies during repair or installation of PVC/ABS pipes.
-Exposure to materials and liquids in old pipes during repair or removal.
+A major occupational hazard that pipefitters face is welding and torch cutting fumes, including from heavy metals and chlorinated compounds, and ultraviolet light.
+Additionally, they face hazards from contact with solvents, adhesives, and epoxies during the repair or installation of polymer pipes and from exposure to materials and liquids in old pipes during repair or removal.

 Other occupational hazards include exposure to the weather, heavy lifting, crushing hazards, lacerations, and other risks normal to the construction industry.